 Starting saving plans for single moms takes perseverance.
 It is possible to create a budget and a savings plan to get single mom finance on track.

 While many single moms find comfort and freedom in single motherhood, we can’t ignore that total independence does come with its challenges.
-One of the biggest obstacles to navigate as a single mom can be limited finances.
+One of the biggest obstacles to navigating as a single mom can be limited finances.
 It is clear that a divorce or a separation can put your finances on a tailspin and the bills keep you on your toes month after month.

 Everyone wants financial freedom, and as a single mother, you too, are entitled to be in a free and secure state of mind for the sake of your kids.
 But to achieve this worthy goal, you need to develop a good savings plan for single moms.